ramadityo/namalytics/README.md

 ## What's this?

-<p align=justify>Hello!
-Namalytics is an amazing app that was created as a final project for the Computer Vision course.
+<p align=justify>Namalytics is an amazing app that was created as a final project for the Computer Vision course.
 It's not just about doing an assignment, it's also a great opportunity to have some fun in the world of technology and to improve my portfolio!</p>

 ## Main goals